raspberrypilearning/welcome-to-antarctica/en/step_2.md

 **Click Run**

-You should see:
+You should:

-+ The navigation links will appear at the top.
++ See the navigation links at the top

-+ Click a link to navigate to the Wildlife or Climate page.
++ Click a link to navigate to the Wildlife or Climate pages

-+ Notice that the navbar does not appear on the Wildlife or Climate page.
++ Notice that the navbar does not appear on the Wildlife or Climate pages

-**Tip:** In the Editor you can use the browser back button (←) to return to the homepage if you click the links.
+**Tip:** In the Editor, you can use the browser back button (←) to return to the homepage.

 --- /task ---

-Next you are going to add the navbar to the other pages and then style your pages to make them look even better!
+Next, you are going to add the navbar to the other pages and then style your pages to make them look even better!